plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 When you create a new custom event, you can now optionally assign a monetary value to it.
 Our revenue tracking supports multi-currencies too.
 You can send data in any local currency that the purchase is made in.

-In the "Enhanced measurements" section of our WordPress plugin settings, tick the "Ecommerce revenue" and click on the "Save Changes" button.
+In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Ecommerce revenue" option.

 Ecommerce revenue won't show up automatically in your Plausible dashboard.
 You'll have to configure the goal for them to show up.
 Here's how: